somerandomsequence/csci-4831-7000-dsp/recitations/temperature.md

 {% endhighlight r %}
 * code credit to this [RStudio](https://blogs.rstudio.com/tensorflow/posts/2018-06-25-sunspots-lstm/) tutorial.

-g. initialize flags
+g. initialize flags<br>
-h. itialize number of predictions, number of features, callbacks
+h. itialize number of predictions, number of features, callbacks<br>
 i. create model, add layers, fit the model, plot the history

 Assuming , the code for part i (fit the model) may look something like this: